valkyrie-fnd/valkyrie/CONTRIBUTING.md

 Please be aware that your pull request should pass existing tests and linting, and also contain corresponding tests for the feature or fix added.

+## Coding standard
+`go fmt` is used to format the code.

+You can use `task lint`, which will run linting using `golangci-lint`.

+Each package contains a `doc.go` that has the package documentation.

+File names follow snake_case.

+Write tests for your code.

+All exported functions and structs should be documented.

 ## Copyright

 This project is licensed under MIT license.
 All contributions to this project are made under the terms of the license.